hahaharry10/Practice_C/inlineIncrement/README.md

 understand this source code).

-To follow the assembly you can either look at [correctWay.asm](./correctWay.asm) or to look at [main.c](./main.c) and find the label `0000000000000b4c <standardWay>:`.
+To follow the assembly you can either look at [correctWay.asm](./correctWay.asm) or to look at [main.asm](./main.asm) and find the label `0000000000000b4c <correctWay>:`.
+The code snippets are extracted from the individual assembly files, so the instruction labels will be different in the snippets to [main.asm](./main.asm).

-### Calling the function:
+## Brief Lesson on Assembly
+### Function Calls
-In assembly there are no function calls, there are no subroutines or function calls.
+In assembly there are no function calls, there are no subroutines or functions.
 But instead there is branching.
 Branching allows you to skip forward (and backward) to another instruction.
 Branching can be done unconditionally or conditionally.

 When calling a function in assembly you do not _call_ anything, you instead